-Her publications, written in the 1800s, take readers back to what life was like in those times.
+Her publications, written in the 1800s, tell readers what life was like in those times.
 They show the upper-class lifestyle Mason was familiar with.
-Nevertheless, she always had time for the weak and poor, showing others the importance of ‘liberal’ education for all – even the poor maid’s daughter or the orphaned chimney-sweep.
+Nevertheless, she always had time for the weak and poor, showing others the importance of ‘liberal’ education for all – even the poor maid’s daughter or the orphaned chimney sweep.

 Also a keen observer of nature, Mason encouraged students to connect with the outside world.
 She also encouraged short lessons and perfect copywork, expecting a high standard from pupils.